The 6x AI Pricing Lie: Why 'Cheap' Models Cost More

 "Jevons paradox is happening in real time.
 Companies, especially outside of tech, are realizing that they can now afford to take on projects they never could before..."

-β @levie (Aaron Levie), amplified by @friedberg, March 25, 2026
+— @levie (Aaron Levie), amplified by @friedberg, March 25, 2026

 The irony: companies are "affording" AI projects based on listed pricing that this paper proves is unreliable.
 Jevons paradox assumes the cost savings are real.
 For reasoning models, they may not be.
+The cost per correct answer — the only metric that matters for business decisions — is often higher than what the pricing page suggests, not lower.

 A Practical Cost Estimation Framework